 These agreements were primarily intended to help maintain and stabilize cash flow from operations if lower oil prices return.
 If lower oil prices return, the Cargill Agreement may allow the Company to maintain production levels of crude oil by enabling the Company to perform some ongoing polymer or other workover treatments on then existing producing wells in Kansas.

-As of June 30, 2011, the Company's open forward positions on the outstanding "costless collar" agreement with Macquarie Bank Limited ("Macquarie"), and our open positions on our outstanding "put" agreements with Cargill, were as follows (fair value is based on methodology described in footnote 12 Fair Value Measurement):
+As of September 30, 2011, the Company's open forward positions on our outstanding "put" agreements with Cargill, were as follows (fair value is based on methodology described in footnote 12 Fair Value Measurement):